Pho3b/tiny-logger/README.md

 # Tiny Logger

-A blazingly fast, lightweight, zero-dependency logging solution for Go applications that prioritizes performance and simplicity.
+A fast, lightweight, zero-dependency logging solution for Go applications that prioritizes performance and simplicity.

 Compatible with Go version 1.18.x and above